Analysis of a platooned car-following model with different inter-platoon communication levels: Numerical simulations

-In this simulation, we aim to find the effects of inter-platoon communication delay.
-We fix the platoon size at $N=4$ and select different constant delays for both the front-connected model and two-way connected model.
-Figure \ref{sim1-2-1h} is the headway plots for the two-way connected model with communication delays $t_d=0.4, 0.8, 1.2, 1.6$s.
+In this simulation, our objective is to find the effects of inter-platoon communication delay.
+We fix the platoon sizes at $N=4$ and apply constant and stochastic delays for the two-way connected model.
+Figure \ref{sim1-2-1h} is the headway plots for the two-way connected model with communication delays $t_d=0.35, 0.8, 1.2, 1.6$s.

 Figure \ref{sim1-2-1v} is the plots of minimum and maximum speeds of all vehicles corresponding to Figure \ref{sim1-2-1h}.